Inbound Marketing | Digital Marketing

 Define Your Target Audience

-In some occasions, it will be necessary to create subgroups of the target audience in order to meet their specific needs.
+On some occasions, it will be necessary to create subgroups of the target audience in order to meet their specific needs.
 For example, you may be an online bookstore targeting students, which is a broader definition of the audience.
-This group can further be sub-divided into high school students, graduate students and post graduate students.
+This group can further be subdivided into high school students, graduate students and postgraduate students.
 They are all students, but are different in what they want.
 You will need to identify their needs and align your content to meet them.

-When defining your audience, you do not have to re-invent the wheel.
-There are other businesses in your industry who have implemented a similar plan.
+When defining your audience, you do not have to reinvent the wheel.
+There are other businesses in your industry that have implemented a similar plan.
 Go to their profiles and find out what kind of messages are used and the audiences they are attracting.

 Alternatively, set up your business profile page and monitor the data that comes through.
-Monitoring tools that can be used for this purpose include ViralHeat, Facebook Insights, Google Analytics, TweetDeck, to mention a few.
+Monitoring tools that can be used for this purpose include ViralHeat, Facebook Insights, Google Analytics and TweetDeck, to mention a few.

 Create Quality, Unique and Relevant Content